 Second, local adjustments tend to use a lot of computer resources.
 That means that they can slow down your computer a little if it’s not running a particularly speedy set of specs.

-Saving the local adjustments for last can avoid some of the headache that comes along with a slow computer.
-Lightroom is doing better lately in the speed department and I would anticipate more improvements down the road, but for now, little things like this are important to keep in mind.
+Saving the local adjustments for last can avoid some of the headaches that comes along with a slow computer.

 10. Dodge and Burn